JTGulick1/Small_Projects/README.md

 Project Ideas:

 Calculator:
-Create a console-based or GUI calculator that supports basic arithmetic operations and extends to advanced functions like trigonometry or logarithms.
+Create a console-based calculator that supports basic arithmetic operations and extends to advanced functions like trigonometry or logarithms.

 To-Do List Manager:
 Design a simple text-based to-do list manager where users can add, edit, delete, and save tasks.